Bull Hill: A Series on Philosophy, Music, and More

-In October, just after appearing at Terrain’s launch event at the UA Poetry Center, David Rothenberg went off for three weeks aboard a hundred year old Dutch schooner to sail around the Arctic archipelago of Spitsbergen with fourteen artists on a project known as The Arctic Circle, www.thearcticcircle.org
+In October, just after appearing at Terrain.org’s launch event at the University of Arizona Poetry Center, David Rothenberg went off for three weeks aboard a hundred-year-old Dutch schooner to sail around the Arctic archipelago of Spitsbergen with 14 artists on a project known as The Arctic Circle: www.thearcticcircle.org.

 October 6th, Longyearbyen 78.2° N, 16°E

 Last Sunday I walked the lonely streets of Tucson, city in the desert.
 It was a hundred and five degrees and no one else dared go out.
 One week later I am 78° N in the Northernmost place in the world reached by regular air service.
 It is 15° and snowing heavily.
 The white mountains have that looming arctic shape, where the base melds into the sea and the summit dissolves into cloud, with the middle stages of black on white like some giant illegible hieroglyphic.
 The world is like this, we are privileged to be able to leap from one climate to the next with ease.
 It is always much bigger than we are, and impervious in its beauty.
 That is the terror of the sublime.